 - Comes with no wraps.

-In spite of its inexpensiveness, the Valhalla VA891 pool cue is backed by a lifetime warranty, which is a very nice gesture from Viking.
+In spite of its inexpensiveness, the Valhalla VA891 is backed by a lifetime warranty, which is a very nice gesture from Viking.
 And had this pool cue come with a wrap, it would be perfect for the money!

 - Firm and quite durable tip.